-Label the diagram below using these words: Alveoli, trachea, bronchioles, intercostal muscles, right bronchus, ribs, diaphragm Complete the sentences by filling in the gaps: gaps: When we breathe in, the diaphragm and moves gaps: When we breathe in, the diaphragm gaps: When we breathe in, the diaphragm and moves This the pressure in the chest, causing air to be drawn into the when we breathe in, the diaphragm and moves This the pressure in the chest, causing air to be drawn into the lungs.
-When we breathe in, the diaphragm and moves This the pressure in the chest, causing air to be drawn into the lungs.
-The intercostal muscles also,
+Label the diagram below using these words: Alveoli, trachea, bronchioles, intercostal muscles, right bronchus, ribs, diaphragm Complete the sentences by filling in the gaps: When we breathe in, the diaphragm and moves This the pressure in the chest, causing air to be drawn into the lungs.
+The intercostal muscles also, causing the ribs to move and This is important, as the lungs need space when they are inflated.